YOU CAN make a difference.

 Dear Friends and Supporters,

-Amber and Haley Le Vine are two young women who are diagnosed with SSADH (Succinic Semialdehyde Dehydrogenase Deficiency).
-It took seven years and five major hospitals and a final visit to Johns Hopkins in Baltimore, MD in 1996 to identify that they both Amber and Haley had this rare disorder.
+Amber and Haley Le Vine are two young women diagnosed with SSADH (Succinic Semialdehyde Dehydrogenase Deficiency).
+It took seven years and five major hospitals and a final visit to Johns Hopkins in Baltimore, MD, in 1996 to identify that they had this rare disorder.

-Jesse, Karen, Jacqui, Alison, Amber, and Haley
+The Le Vine family: Jesse, Karen, Jacqui, Alison, Amber and Haley

 CLICK HERE to listen to the 90.5 RADIO interview with Jess Le Vine and Pat Roddy 10/20/2022